Homemade Peanut Butter Bacon Dog Treats

 - 1/3 cup (30g) oats (either whole-rolled or quick oats are fine)

-Preheat oven to 325F degrees.
+- Preheat oven to 325°F (163°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

-In a large bowl, gently mix the peanut butter, milk, and egg together with a large spoon or spatula.
-Switch to a whisk to make sure no lumps remain.
+- In a large bowl, gently mix the peanut butter, milk, and egg together with a wooden spoon or rubber spatula.
 Add the flour and baking powder.
-You may need to turn the dough out onto the counter and use your hands to work in the flour.
-Mix in the oats and chopped bacon.
+You may need to turn the dough out onto a floured work surface and use your hands to work in the flour.
+Mix in the oats and bacon.
 The dough is extremely thick and heavy.

-Using a rolling pin, roll the dough out into 1/4" thickness.
-Cut into shapes using cookie cutters or a knife.
+- Using a floured rolling pin, cut into shapes using cookie cutters or a knife.
 Arrange on the baking sheets.
 Bake for 18-20 minutes, or until very lightly browned on the bottom.
 Remove from the oven, and flip the treats to bake the other side for 10-12 more minutes.

 *Unbleached all-purpose flour is safe for dogs, but whole wheat was more highly recommended by our vet because of its added health benefits.
 Again, please consult with your vet about any allergies your dog may have.